JHUDMC/Manual/StaffProtocols.md

 **Multimedia Assistants**:

-[description here]
+Multimedia Assistants keep the Digital Media Center lab running.
+They are the facilitators between our coveted DMC resources and the students who walk in off the street.
+Assistants are both the gatekeepers and subject matter experts on lab equipment, software, and processes.
+Students may inquire in-person, over the phone, via email, or through Discord.
+Additionally, Multimedia Assistants are responsible for working directly with patrons on equipment check-ins and checkouts, monitoring the lab to ensure patrons use the in-lab resources effectively, and opening and closing the lab.​

 **Multimedia Managers**

-[description here]
+In addition to all the responsibilities listed above, Multimedia Managers are responsible for leading and coordinating student-led workshops, mentoring incoming StuStaff members, requesting new equipment and refurbishments related to their specialties, and working with ProStaff towards the planning and marketing of DMC resources and events. ​

-Managers are hired from Student Staff yearly.
-To be eligible for the Manager position, student staff must have worked for the DMC for at least one year (two semesters).
-Like all Student Staff, Managers work front desk and project shifts, but are responsible for leading DMC projects and helping with all-staff training events.
-The position requires a monthly meeting for planning event.
+Managers are hired from the existing Student Staff annually.
+To be eligible for a Manager position, student staff must have worked for the DMC for at least one year (two semesters).
+The position requires a monthly meeting for planning events and initiatives.

 ## Shift Types